Deep Learning for Data-Driven Districting-and-Routing: Experimental Analyses

 This section evaluates the influence of various cost estimation methods within the context of a districting-and-routing solution approach.
 We conduct our experiments with four estimation methods: \texttt{BHHD}, \texttt{FIG}, \texttt{SNN}, and \texttt{GNN}.
-The iterated local search metaheuristic (see Section~\ref{sec:districting-algorithm}) has been designed to be generic and accommodate any cost estimation algorithm.
+The iterated local search metaheuristic (see Section~\ref{sec:districting-algorithm}) has been designed to be generic and accommodate any cost-estimation algorithm.
 This versatility enables us to switch estimation approaches and gauge their effects on the districting-and-routing solutions.
 We refer to the variations of the ILS employing different cost estimators as \texttt{GNN-ILS}, \texttt{BHHD-ILS}, \texttt{FIG-ILS}, and \texttt{SNN-ILS}.
 We systematically evaluate the district quality using SAA in conjunction with LKH across 500 test scenarios to obtain cost estimates.
-All methods have the same time budget available: 180, 600, and 1200 seconds for instances of 60, 90, and 120 BUs, respectively. \\
+All methods are run on a single CPU thread and have the same time budget available: 180, 600, and 1200 seconds for instances of 60, 90, and 120 BUs, respectively. \myblue{We note that this moderate time budget, up to 20 minutes in the largest case, is sufficient for convergence of the ILS (with optimality gaps below $0.1\%$) for each cost oracle, as shown in our calibration and validation experiments in the Appendix.
+Consequently, extending the runs yields no tangible benefit when fast district-cost predictors are used.
+Besides this, maintaining short run times is desirable in practice, as it enables rapid ``what-if'' analyses (e.g., considering different district sizes) and iterative decision support (e.g., reviewing, adjusting, or partially fixing districts) with a human in the loop, without retraining or long computation delays.} \\